 Native Americans Do Pay Taxes

 The fraught relationship between the United States government and Native American tribes has led to recurring conflict and confusion over the issue of taxation.
 Put simply, Native Americans do pay taxes, but there are some quirks when it comes to the way the tax code treats Native Americans.

 Native American tribes aren't obligated to pay taxes to the U.S. government, but the same rule doesn't apply to tribe members.
 When a tribe, as an entity, earns income, that income is not taxable.
 However, when a tribe distributes those profits among its members, those members may be individually taxed for those distributions.

 Native Americans and Federal Income Tax

-Native Americans don’t pay taxes on sources of income that derive from government benefits.
-This income must represent “general welfare” payments provided for by a governmental program, such as Welfare or Supplemental Security Income.
+For example, Native Americans don’t pay taxes on sources of income that derive from government benefits.
+This income must represent “general welfare” payments provided for by a governmental program, such as Supplemental Security Income.

 Native Americans do not receive financial assistance from the federal government based solely on the fact that they are Native Americans.
 As with any citizen, they receive assistance based on need, such as in instances of physical disability.

-The Debate Over State Sales Taxes
+How State Sales Taxes Apply

 Tribal Casinos and State Taxes